-The forth video and tip sheet in this series focuses on what individuals can do to recognize false content online.
+The fourth video and tip sheet in this series focuses on what individuals can do to recognize false content online.

 Did you know that almost a quarter of adults have shared a false news story, and that we’re least likely to fact-check news and other things that come to us through people we know and trust on social networks (even though for many people these are their most common sources of news)?

 “What Happens in an Internet Minute in 2017?”
 Jeff Desjardins, Visual Capitalist, Aug 2 2017. http://www.visualcapitalist.com/happens-internet-minute-2017/